Posted by Nick Hanson on , last updated

 Where next for interactive narratives?

 So where do we go from here, and how are we at BBC R&D helping to shape that?
-I’ll attempt to answer these questions in part two of this blog post, coming soon.
+I’ll attempt to answer these questions in the second part of this short series of posts.

 This post is part of the Future Experience Technologies section